|

 As a result, the caregiver to child ratio is very favourable.
 It

 can range from 1:3 to 1:7.
-Children receive constant attention,
+Children receive considerable attention,

 and displays of affection are commonplace.
 A primary caregiver is

-typically the norm, as the staff at each of the orphanages understand
+typically the norm, as the staff at each of the orphanages understands

 insufficient staff or large numbers of children residing there.

-Caregivers are able to spend quality time with each child, and the
+Caregivers are able to spend time with each child, and the

 results are evident in the childrens emotional, physical and

 social development.
-Many of the orphanages receive humanitarian
+Several, but not all, of the orphanages receive humanitarian

 aid in the form of volunteers from England, France and the United